Fine Arts: Fine Arts, MFA

-Every full-time, in-residence MFA student making satisfactory academic progress is provided a private studio in which to work.
+Every full-time, in-residence MFA student making satisfactory academic progress is provided studio space in which to work.
 The program’s graduate studios are located just south of CCA’s San Francisco campus in the Dogpatch neighborhood, home to a vibrant network of artist spaces and cultural institutions.
-The Dogpatch graduate complex is home to the Graduate Program and features individual studios, installation and critique spaces, communal meeting areas, and a wide range of manual and digital tools to support work and creative growth in all artistic forms.
+The Dogpatch graduate complex is home to the Graduate Program and features individual and shared studios, installation and critique spaces, communal meeting areas, and a wide range of manual and digital tools to support work and creative growth in all artistic forms.
 All studio assignments require a signed studio contract and deposit.

 Tailor your course of study

 The program supports a wide range of interdisciplinary practices, discourses, and histories.
 Individual studio critique, the core curriculum, and a wide range of open electives across fields encourage experimentation and individualized in-depth research.

 Collaborate with visiting artists

 Close contact and collaboration with a wide range of visiting artists complements the curricular work done with program faculty.
 Each year, a distinguished artist teaches a month-long Residency Intensive, and the Larry Sultan Visiting Artist Program brings prominent photographers and media artists to give public presentations and engage with students annually.
 Recent visitors have included Judith Butler, Jibade-Khalil Huffman, Shannon Ebner, Lyle Ashton Harris, Mickalene Thomas, An-My Lê, Nairy Baghramian, Ralph Rugoff, Collier Schorr, Tania Bruguera, Deana Lawson, Walid Raad, Thomas Demand, and Kai Althoff.